 As with many market towns up and down the UK, both traffic congestions and the parking regime are a major concern for residents and businesses.

 The town centre is served by seven car parks owned and run by East Herts District Council.
-These use a pay-and-display method of charging, whereby you purchase a ticket for a set amount of time when you arrive in the car park.
-You can also check-in and out using wireless payments.
+These use either a pay-and-display method of charging, whereby you purchase a ticket for a set amount of time when you arrive - or - you can check-in and out using card payments if you're not sure how long you're going to be.

 Historically, the limits of the town centre have been confined, prohibiting expansion.
 Over the last sixty years only two new car parks have been developed in Hertford - the Gascoyne Way Multi-Storey Car Park and a facility on Hartham Lane, utilising the old railway line.
-A new multi-storey car park was developed at Bircherley Green in the 1980s but this only replaced a pre-existing facility on the site of the former Bus Station.
+A new multi-storey car park was developed at Bircherley Green in the 1980s but this only replaced a pre-existing facility on the site of the former Bus Station - and this car park is now privately owned and subject to restrictions.

 There is also an issue with long term parking for people who work in the town.
 Over the years there has been an increase in the amount of office space in the town and this has led to numbers of workers parking in residential streets.
 This is also the case with commuter parking, where workers drive into the town to use the two stations and park in residential areas.
 The East station in fact has only a dozen or so spaces.
 In response, the District Council has introduced four Controlled Parking Zones (CPZs) - in the streets neighbouring Hertford East station, on Folly Island, in Chambers Street and in Stanstead Road.